Samolivyu/Ibibe-rtp-mgmt/RTP Readme.md

 ## Component Interaction
 The API Component receives game requests and forwards round data (bets & payouts) to the RTP Component.
 The RTP Component validates RTP using this data and sends alerts if thresholds are breached.

+ 📌 If API endpoints used by the RTP module are in development, Postman can mock, test, and validate them before full automation with Playwright is implemented.

 ## Shared Data Model
 ```json